-The Top 24 Concerns for Cloud Security Teams
+The Top 24 Cloud Security Threats for Cyber Security Professionals

 The complete checklist of threats and security gaps out to get your cloud